How to Make a Fairy Door Out of Wood For The Garden

 - Be careful not to transfer the pencil lead onto the painted door from your hands.

-- Carefully paint them with the black paint going down in a straight smooth motion.
-If you go a little crooked you can make the lines a little bit thicker in order to hide it.
+- Paint the slats in the main part of the door carefully with black paint, going down in a straight smooth motion.
+If you go a little crooked, you can make the lines a little bit thicker in order to hide it.

 - Paint the hinges black.

-- Paint the door knob or leave if you intend to glue on
+- Paint the doorknob or leave if you intend to glue it on the door.

 - Now place the door flat on the table and paint the back of it.

-Remember to use the gloss on the sides as well.
+Then, use a spray clear gloss for additional protection.
+Remember to use the gloss on the sides as well!